Pulse balls, or lentil dumplings, are added to the moar kuzhambu (spicy yoghurt gravy) to make a delicious South Indian dish.

 Mambazha Pulissery really is a signature Kerala dish, where ripe mangoes are plentiful and are cooked with tangy curd (yogurt) and coconut gravy.
 This sweet and slightly sour curry is also called Pazhamanga Pulissery in places in Kerala.

 You might like to read How to Cook with Yoghurt.

 Are you looking for similar recipes?
 Try Plain Pulissery, and Pineapple Pulissery.

 You might also like to try Jicama and Green Mango Salad, Mango Lassi, or Mango and Lemon Rice.

-Browse all of our Mango recipes , and our Yoghurt dishes.
-Our Kerala recipes are here and all of our Indian dishes here.
-Or simply explore all of our Late Summer dishes.
+Browse all of our Pulissery dishes, Mango recipes, and our Yoghurt dishes.
+Our Kerala recipes are here, all of our Indian dishes here and our Indian Essentials here.
+Or simply explore all of our Late Summer recipes.

 Continue reading “Manga Kalan | Mambazha Pulissery | A Kerala Sweet and Sour Mango Curry”

 This salad can be made with white or red radish, jicama (yam bean) or kohlrabi.
 It is crunchy and delicious and full of spicy tropical flavours.